blambov/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

   d -> END_PREFIX
     e -> END
 ```
-The "prefix" states are not reported by `content()`, but they are used to determine `coveringState()`. `START_PREFIX`
+The "prefix" states are not reported by `content()`, but they are used to determine the inclusion of preceding positions
-denotes a prefix of a left boundary, and thus positions before it are not covered by the set, but positions after it
+in the set. `START_PREFIX` denotes a prefix of a left boundary, and thus positions before it are not covered by the set,
-are.
-Similarly, `END_PREFIX` is a prefix of a right boundary, which has the opposite coverage on the two sides.
+but positions after it are.
+Similarly, `END_PREFIX` is a prefix of a right boundary, which has the opposite coverage on
-`START_END_PREFIX` is a prefix of both a left and a right boundary (or more generally a boundary of some number of pairs
+the two sides. `START_END_PREFIX` is a prefix of both a left and a right boundary (or more generally a boundary of some
-of left and right boundaries), and thus neither side of that prefix belongs to the covered set.
+number of pairs of left and right boundaries), and thus neither side of that prefix belongs to the covered set.

 There are several additional states that the sets can list:
 - `POINT` is a position that is both the start and end boundary of a range.
 This is a singleton branch covered by the